SM-62 Snark: Design and development

 In late 1957 SAC’s 556 Strategic Missile Squadron launched its first N-69E to begin the Snark Employment and Suitability Test program.
 In December 1957 the 556th Strategic Missile Squadron was activated and began training to launch operational SM-62 Snark Missiles.
-In January 1958, the Strategic Air Command began accepting delivery of Snark missiles at Patrick Air Force Base for training, and in 1959, the 702d Strategic Missile Wing was formed.
+In January 1958, SAC began accepting delivery of Snark missiles at Patrick Air Force Base for training, and in 1959, the 702d Strategic Missile Wing was formed.
 Snark launches for developmental purposes continued through 1958 but the training activities of the 556th were reduced.
 Training of Snark missile men at the Cape continued until December 1959.

 From December 1950 until December 1960 118 N-25, N-69 and SM-62 test flights were made.